saucelabs/sauce-docs/docs/dev/cli/saucectl/usage/use-cases.md

 `saucectl` supports going through a proxy to access Sauce Labs API.

-Set `HTTP_PROXY` and `HTTPS_PROXY` environment variables, then all requests will go through the specified proxy server.
+Set `HTTP_PROXY` and `HTTPS_PROXY` environment variables as specified above.
+All requests will go through the specified proxy server.

 :::note
 Authenticated proxies are supported too.